AARSHU-SHAKYA/Set-Up-Process-For-GitHub/README.md

 # Set-Up-Process-For-GitHub
-This project deals with set up process for GitHub.
+This project deals with helping beginners to set up their GitHub.
 <br>
 <p>Author-Aarshu Shakya</P>